SarehPrice/Learn-Front-End-UI-Design-2020/README.md

 If you work on a website that's already live, you don't need a github for it.
 But they're good for projects that aren't live.

 Regardless of what you do, freelance or volunteer projects will help you gain exp in case you can't get an internship.
 But developer internships are usually open to people out of school because so many people career swtich.
 You can also start applying to junior level positions.
+Check out open source projects, paired programming, and colloboration with a friend.

 ________________